Rami-Sabbagh/CCRedirection/README.md

 To-Do List
 ==========
 - Make tScreen Size the Same Size Of The Level
-- Make It Win The Level When All Robots Stops On Eixts Instate of Exits
+- Make It Win The Level When All Robots Stops On Exits Instate of Exits
-- Disable Screen Clearing
-- Fix Top Bar From Flashing
 - Add Background
 - Add Main Menu
 - Add Way To Disable Log